Jaguar XF Sportbrake (2017-2024) Review

 "The interior layout of the Jaguar XF Sportbrake understandably matches the saloon exactly, and has simplicity on its side.
 Where its rivals go for flashy materials and bathe the cabin in neon mood lighting, the Jaguar is more reserved."

-The facelifted Jaguar XF Sportbrake benefits from the latest 11.4-inch Pivi Pro infotainment system, which is a signficant improvement on the outdated previous version.
+The facelifted Jaguar XF Sportbrake benefits from the latest 11.4-inch Pivi Pro infotainment system, which is a significant improvement on the outdated previous version.
 It sits comfortably on the dashboard and doesn't dominate your view, while it sensibly keeps physical buttons for the climate control and audio volume too.
 A high window line that comes up to your shoulder gives it a sporty vibe, but can leave you feeling hemmed in.

 All fairly straightforward then, but with a few oddities.
 The window controls on the driver's side are mounted lower down than in other premium cars, and it can be awkward trying to lower the rear window, for example.

 The Jaguar XF Sportbrake driving position is spot-on.
-The pedals line-up perfectly with the seat base, and you can manually adjust the base, or change the angle of the backrest with electrical assistance to find a comfortable sitting posture.
+The pedals line up perfectly with the seat base, and you can manually adjust the base or change the angle of the backrest with electrical assistance to find a comfortable sitting posture.

-There are plenty of creature comforts too.
+There are plenty of creature comforts, too.
 Toasty heaters will keep your bum warm on cold days, and if you want them, climate seats to soothe you in warmer weather are offered as an option.
-Higher spec models also get 'Windsor' leather seats which offer additional electric adjustment and nicer leather.
+Higher spec models also get 'Windsor' leather seats, which offer additional electric adjustment and nicer leather.

 The major issue is the inconsistency of the materials used in the cabin.
-For every pleasingly stitched surface or smartly finished area, there is a loose feeling switch, creaking trim panel or hollow sounding plastic mould.
+For every pleasingly stitched surface or smartly finished area, there is a loose feeling switch, creaking trim panel or hollow-sounding plastic mould.

 Each time you encounter one of the above, it robs you of any trust in the solidity of the cabin's construction, and while it may prove as robust as anything from Audi, BMW or Mercedes, it simply doesn't feel as plush.

-That's not to say the Jaguar XF Sportbrake's interior is an unmitigated disaster - far from it in fact - the steering wheel and supportive leather seats do add a sense of theatre and opulence.
+That's not to say the Jaguar XF Sportbrake's interior is an unmitigated disaster - far from it, in fact - the steering wheel and supportive leather seats do add a sense of theatre and opulence.
 You can fit traditional wood veneers across the range for a reasonable price, or choose a sportier gloss black or carbon-effect look.

-Original Jaguar XF Sportbrakes came with a choice of 8.0-inch and 10.0-inch touchscreens, the former being dropped part way through its lifespan, but even the larger of the two systems was second-best to the offerings from key rivals at BMW and Mercedes-Benz.
+Original Jaguar XF Sportbrakes came with a choice of 8.0-inch and 10.0-inch touchscreens, the former being dropped partway through its lifespan, but even the larger of the two systems was second-best to the offerings from key rivals at BMW and Mercedes-Benz.

-New Jaguar XF Sportbrakes come with the upgraded Pivi Pro system with an 11.4-inch touchscreen, which is a big improvement.
+Newer Jaguar XF Sportbrakes come with the upgraded Pivi Pro system with an 11.4-inch touchscreen, which is a big improvement.
 The gently curved screen sits neatly on the dashboard, is clear and easy to read and doesn't obscure your view out of the windscreen either, a common issue on cars with large touchscreens.

 The Jaguar XF Sportbrake's dimensions are 4964mm in length, 1890mm in width and 1494mm in height, and it is the length that plays the biggest part in ensuring it offers a spacious cabin.

-What does that mean in everyday use then?
-Well, firstly you'll be struck by how cleverly designed the XF is.
+What does that mean in everyday use, then?
+Well, firstly, you'll be struck by how cleverly designed the XF is.
 The tailgate swings open at the push of a button, and the luggage area is wide and flat, with a tiny load lip.
 You'll find numerous lashing points and aluminium rails for securing loose items, and the seats split 40/20/40.

 This configuration gives you the ability to rearrange the interior to carry passengers and bulky loads together, or just flip the middle seat down to stow longer items like skis or fishing poles.
 Combine this with the massive boot aperture, and you'll be able to fit and carry an impressively wide range of cargo, despite the sleek looks.

 Passengers in the rear of the Jaguar XF Sportbrake will have few complaints on long trips.
-The angle of the back rests means the seats give excellent thigh support, and there are several inches of fresh air between your knees and those in front.
+The angle of the backrests means the seats give excellent thigh support, and there are several inches of fresh air between your knees and those in front.
 Headroom is equally generous, even with the optional glass roof fitted, so even taller teens should be comfy.

 The two outer chairs have ISOFIX mounting points and top tethers for fitting child seats, and the doors open wide enough to allow easy access, even if you're manoeuvring a cumbersome rear-facing seat into position.
 Fitting three across the back is a rather tight squeeze, as it's a narrow perch with nowhere to put your feet.

-There are a few decent spots for stashing bags of Haribo on a lengthy road trip, including map pockets in the front seat backs, a covered cubby in the centre console and a big glovebox, but the door pins are a bit stingy.
+There are a few decent spots for stashing bags of Haribo on a lengthy road trip, including map pockets in the front seat backs, a covered cubby in the centre console and a big glovebox, but the door pockets are a bit stingy.

 All diesel Jaguar XF Sportbrakes can tow a maximum of two tonnes, but we'd choose the four-wheel drive models for this task.
 Jaguar also charges quite a lot for a detachable tow bar including fitted - over £1,000 in fact, which is steep.